osteele/prompt-matrix.js/README.md

 [![npm version](https://badge.fury.io/js/prompt-matrix.svg)](https://badge.fury.io/js/prompt-matrix)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Prompt Matrix is a small library that expands a string that specifies a prompt matrix into a list of strings.
-For example, the string `"The <dog|cat> in the hat"` expands to the list `["The dog in the hat", "The cat in the hat"]`.
+Prompt Matrix is a small JavaScript library that expands a string that specifies a prompt matrix into a list of strings.
+For example, the string `"The <dog|cat>
+in the hat"` expands to the list `["The dog in the hat", "The cat in the hat"]`.

 The motivating case for this package is to compare the effects of different prompts in text and image generation systems such as Stable Diffusion and GPT-3.